 Jessica received her undergraduate degree from The Evergreen State College Tacoma Program with a concentration on Sociology and Community Organizing in 2018 and is a fellow of the Columbia University Women’s Collective Leadership Institute 2021 cohort.

 Chase (they/them) is an Early Resolution Ombuds (ERO) member of the investigative casework team lead by E.V.
 Webb.
 They joined OCO in November 2021.With a 12-year background in nursing, they got their start in pediatrics and then moved on to DOC patient care in Washington and Florida.
 For the last three years, Chase has also served on the best practices subcommittee for the Rainbow Alliance and Inclusion Network (RAIN), an LGBTQ+ business resource group for the state.
 Chase wanted to become an ombud after personally needing one as a teenager when they received inadequate healthcare.
 During their DOC work, they also saw holes in the system that called for intervention.
 These experiences inspired them to be a catalyst for change.

 Madison (she/her) is an Early Resolution Omubds (ERO) member of the investigative casework team lead by Stella Spracklin.
-Madison has worked with OCO for nearly 1.5 years, starting as a disciplinary infractions intern and moving to an Early Resolution Ombuds.
+Madison has worked with OCO for two years, starting as a disciplinary infractions intern and moving to an Early Resolution Ombuds.
 She has experience in a variety of areas including probation, private defense, and clemency work.
 She received her BA from the University of Washington majoring in Sociology with minors in Diversity, International Studies, and Law, Societies and Justice.
 She is currently a JD candidate at Seattle University.
 She has an interest in decarceration, abolishing the death penalty, and overturning wrongful convictions.